DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-02-ab-test-cookie-banner.md

 ## Who we tested with

-We carried out 2 rounds of testing with a total of 254,756 daily users, and evaluated the cookie opt-in rate alongside indicators of user engagement and task success (bounce rate, site search rate, vacancy view rate and jobseeker account creation rate) for 6 different cookie opt-in banner design variants in each round of testing.
+We carried out 2 rounds of testing with a total of 254,756 users, and evaluated the cookie opt-in rate alongside indicators of user engagement and task success (bounce rate, site search rate, vacancy view rate and jobseeker account creation rate) for 6 different cookie opt-in banner design variants in each round of testing.
 Findings from the first round of testing informed the designs that we tested in the second round.

 ## Findings